-The one tip we hear most often from successful online students is manage your time effectively.
+The one tip we hear most often from successful online students is to manage your time effectively.
 In online learning, like in life, good organization and time management will keep you moving forward and achieving the outcomes you want.
 Create a calendar, track your assignments, and set up a workspace that helps you focus and stay organized to be successful.

 Yes.
 The vast majority of our students work throughout their time in their academic program.
-It is important to assess course load and financial aid to understand how to balance school and working.
+It is important to assess course load and financial aid to understand how to balance school and work.

 If possible, students may cut down on their work hours during a clinical portion of a program.

-If you are interested in pursuing the Master of Science in Nursing-Nurse Midwifery, you will have two skills intensives that take place on campus.
-The Post-Master’s Psychiatric-Mental Health Nurse Practitioner program has one onsite visit that occurs during the first semester.
+Most of our programs do not require onsite visits, but there is one exception.
+If you are interested in pursuing the Master of Science in Nursing-Nurse Midwifery, you will have 1 skills intensives that takes place on campus.

 Yes.
 Many of our students qualify for some type of financial aid.